 What to do when you see this message

-The error page most likely shows a CAPTCHA (a squiggly word with a box below it).
-To continue using Google, type the squiggly word into the box.
+The error page most likely shows a reCAPTCHA.
+To continue using Google, solve the reCAPTCHA.
 It's how we know you're a human, not a robot.
-After you type the CAPTCHA correctly, the message will go away and you can use Google again.
+After you solve the reCAPTCHA, the message will go away and you can use Google again.

 - Check for malware on your computer.
 Malware is malicious software that can be installed on your computer without your knowledge.
 Some malware can cause Google to show this message.
 Learn how to detect and remove malware.